SamuelLundquist/CIS322-Restful/README.md

 ## Testing

-To run the server, change to the DockerMongo directory and type:
+To run the server, change to the DockerRestAPI directory and type:

 - $ sudo make